area9innovation/fast/gringo/readme.md

 	So the actions are just GUnquote, no GAction.
 	I.e. we can not produce prefix notation, only postfix notation.

+   We change Gringo to be event based, and then we can have default event handlers that produce Forth, or others which take a type definition of your AST, and produces an AST.

 - Add error recovery

 - Add syntax requirement for the semantic actions, so we can statically